-To achieve the objective and increase efficiency of Sea Power 21, the Naval Sea Systems Command (NAVSEA) Warfare Centers established the SeaPort-e IDIQ contract.
-NAVSEA has awarded multiple IDIQ contracts for a wide range of engineering, technical, programmatic services and solutions for the Naval Air Systems Command (NAVAIR), Space and Naval Warfare Systems Command (SPAWAR), Naval Supply Systems Command (NAVSUP), Military Sealift Command, Strategic Systems Program (SSP), Naval Facilities Engineering Command (NAVFAC), Office of Naval Research, Defense Threat Reduction Agency (DTRA) and the U.S. Marine Corps.
+To achieve the objective and increase efficiency of Sea Power 21, the Naval Sea Systems Command (NAVSEA) Warfare Centers established the SeaPort-e Indefinite Delivery/Indefinite Quantity (IDIQ) contract.
+NAVSEA has awarded multiple IDIQ contracts for a wide range of engineering, technical, and programmatic services and solutions for the Naval Air Systems Command (NAVAIR), Space and Naval Warfare Systems Command (SPAWAR), Naval Supply Systems Command (NAVSUP), Military Sealift Command (MSC), Strategic Systems Program (SSP), Naval Facilities Engineering Command (NAVFAC), Office of Naval Research (ONR), Defense Threat Reduction Agency (DTRA), and the U.S. Marine Corps.

 Period of Performance